sd6387400-lang/sd6387400-lang.github.io/Get-Started/Arch/1.Get started/Introduction.md

 <text type="bold">3.Can a beginner can install it..</text>

-Short Answer is <text color="black" type="bold">YES</text> a beginner can install it, But they have to follow installtion guide wisely.
+Short Answer is <text type="bold">YES</text> a beginner can install it, But they have to follow installtion guide wisely.

 <image>archlinux-logo-dark-1200dpi.png</image>